Slack CEO Butterfield to depart next month

 Shares in Salesforce, a component of the Dow Jones Industrial Average, slumped about 4 per cent.

-Salesforce had acquired Slack last year in a nearly $28 billion deal following a massive bet that Slack's workplace app will become popular for collaborations within and between companies.
+Salesforce had acquired Slack last year in a nearly US$28 billion deal following a massive bet that Slack's workplace app will become popular for collaborations within and between companies.

 Last week, Salesforce stock tumbled after co-CEO Bret Taylor's sudden exit caught Wall Street off guard and raised concerns about the merit in having two leaders.